-Interest payable and expenses incurred in the management of investments are accounted for on an accruals basis.
+Interest receivable and expenses incurred in the management of investments are accounted for on an accruals basis.

-Unrealised gains or losses represent the difference between the valuation of investments at the balance sheet date and their purchase price.
+Unrealised gains or losses represent the difference between the valuation of investments at the statement of financial position date and their purchase price.
 The movement in unrealised investment gains and losses therefore includes the reversal of previously recognised unrealised gains and losses on investments disposed of in the current period.